 First Methodist’s fourth sanctuary was constructed in 1898 under the pastorates of the Rev. W.F.
 Quillian and the Rev. A.C.
 Thomas.
 It was considered one of the most beautiful architectural structures in Georgia and featured enormous rose glass and crystal windows and was of Romanesque-Gothic style.
 An expansion program in 1937-1939, under the Reverends W.A.
 Tyson and M.M.
 Maxwell, saw construction of an Education Building and a new parsonage.
 A subsequent program, begun in the 1950s, yielded additional property and the completion of a Fellowship Hall in 1958 under the ministry of Reverends Frank Moorhead and Claud Haynes.

 The present sanctuary was constructed in 1963-1964 under the pastorate of the Rev. Bevel Jones.
 Many of the stained glass windows from the previous sanctuary were ultimately placed in the LaGrange College Chapel.

 A new Ministries Center was added in 2002 under the pastorate of the Rev. Greg Porterfield.
-It currently hosts our Morning Glory modern worship service and our 9:00 am Chapel service.
+It currently hosts our 9:00 am Chapel service and The Bridge at 10:55am, a modern worship service.
 The MMC is also the host facility for the church’s weekly Wednesday night meals.